MicrochipTech/AzureDemo_SAM-IoT-Wx-v2/SAM_IoT_Central.md

-# Connecting the SAM-IoT WG Development Board (Part No. EV75S95A) to Azure IoT Central
+# Connecting the SAM-IoT Wx v2 Development Board (Part No. EV62V87A) to Azure IoT Central

 NOTE: Should you encounter any issues/obstacles with the following procedure, check out the [FAQ section](./FAQ.md)